Nom-nom-hub/arc-kit/templates/commands/analyze.md

 - Identify context dependencies and switching mechanisms
 - Assess feedback loop effectiveness
 - ERROR on critical adaptation risks or context sensitivity issues

+## Next Step Recommendation

+Now that your adaptive analysis is complete, the most logical next step is:

+- **Primary**: Run `/arckit.design` to create an adaptive architecture based on your analysis
+- **Alternative**: Run `/arckit.plan` if you want to proceed directly to planning

+The `/arckit.design` command will translate your analysis findings into an adaptive architecture that supports the evolution pathways identified during analysis.

+**Pro tip**: Review the identified risks and adaptation readiness assessment from this analysis phase when creating your design to ensure all concerns are addressed.